zachaa/DrehmalMap/README.md

     - Other structures
 - Drehmal Region Shading
 - Lo'Dahr Domain Shading
-- Paths, roads, and trail lines
+- Paths, roads, and trail lines (Drehmal only)
 - Mythical Weapons
 - Legendary Items (Separate from when they are in chests)
 - All storage items if they have contents